 Third party liability may apply here as well.
 Doctors who overprescribe opioids may be liable for car crash damages.
 Foreseeability is the main hurdle here.
 Victim/plaintiffs must prove that the doctor’s negligence was closely related to the car crash.
 That’s often possible.
 “Foreseeable” is not synonymous with “likely.”
 That’s two different things.
 Moreover, victim/plaintiffs must only establish foreseeability by a preponderance of the evidence.

 Even some over the counter drugs could cause driving impairment.
-That’s especially true of powerful cold medicines, like NyQuil, and sleep aids, like Sominex.
+That’s especially true of powerful cold medicines, like NyQuil, and sleep aids, like Sominex, Ambien (Zolpidem).
 Depending on the individual, these drugs could have effects that last for hours.

 In drugged driving situations, circumstantial evidence is usually sufficient to establish impairment.
 That could include an opioid prescription or a recent over the counter drug purchase.